LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Experiments and Results

 \textbf{Sensing across materials.}

-Beyond liquids and soft materials, \sensor also provides robust visual–tactile sensing for rigid objects, as shown in Fig.~\ref{fig:segmentation_hard} (textured joystick surface, complex-pattern cylinder, beads, cube, AirPods).
-Deformation-based VBTSs sense only indentation and become ineffective under light contact, as illustrated by the bead example.
-In contrast, \sensor consistently produces clean segmentation and natural visual appearance.

-Together, these results demonstrate that \sensor reliably detects contact and performs accurate pixel-level segmentation across liquids, semi-liquids, ultra-soft materials, and rigid objects.
-This level of robustness to material properties, surface appearance, and environmental lighting is not achievable with TIR-based VBTSs, and the multimodal richness is far beyond what deformation-based tactile sensors can provide.
+Beyond liquids and soft materials, \sensor also provides robust visual--tactile sensing for rigid objects, as shown in Fig.~\ref{fig:segmentation_hard} (textured joystick surface, complex-pattern cylinder, beads, cube, AirPods).
+Across both gentle placement and firmer pressing, \sensor consistently produces accurate contact segmentation while preserving natural visual appearance in the raw image.
+In contrast, deformation-based VBTSs become unreliable with rigid bodies when contact does not induce sufficient deformation (e.g., the bead case).
+Overall, these results show that \sensor performs accurate, pixel-level contact segmentation across liquids, semi-liquids, ultra-soft materials, and rigid objects.
+Such robust coverage across materials, appearances, and lighting is difficult to achieve with both TIR-based and deformation-based VBTSs.